OdysseusLives/ruby_excercises/README.md

 3. Given a number n, print the average of all of the numbers from 1 to n.

-4. Compute an approximation of pi using this formula:
+4. Compute an approximation of pi using this formula: (see ExerciseBasics_ComputePI.png)

 5. Given an array of Integers, print out all of the odd ones.